The Trouble with Harry: Reception

 The world premiere of The Trouble with Harry was in Vermont (where it was shot), with revenue donated to victims of a recent flood.

 Contemporary reviews were middling to positive.
 Bosley Crowther, in a mixed verdict for The New York Times, wrote: "It is not a particularly witty or clever script that John Michael Hayes has put together from a novel by Jack Trevor Story, nor does Mr. Hitchcock's direction make it spin.
 The pace is leisurely, almost sluggish, and the humor frequently is strained ...
 But it does possess mild and mellow merriment all the way.
 The performers are beguiling in a briskly artificial style, and there's an especially disarming screwball blandness about the manner of Miss MacLaine."
 Variety called the film "a blithe little comedy" with Edmund Gwenn "a delight" in the lead role.
 Harrison's Reports called it "a whacky, off-beat type of film, well directed and acted and quite amusing throughout", though the review cautioned that "it may be received with mixed audience reaction" because of the subject matter.
 Richard L. Coe of The Washington Post called the film "an odd one—sparkling cider spiked with arsenic and a sprig of poison ivy.
 Although I can recognize its drawbacks, I must confess it almost made me drunk with perverse pleasure."
 The Monthly Film Bulletin called the film "a comedie noire that brilliantly maintains its precarious balance between humour and bad taste", adding, "The humour is of a quiet and concentrated kind, with the corpse of the troublesome Harry kept persistently in the foreground, and John Michael Hayes' shrewdly witty script affords Hitchcock opportunities for some typically witty macabre and sardonic invention."
 John McCarten of The New Yorker was negative, writing, "Alfred Hitchcock, whose work has been going steadily downhill ever since he arrived in Hollywood, skids to preposterous depths in 'The Trouble With Harry.'"

 The film was a box office disappointment, earning only $3.5 million in the United States.
 Although the movie was a financial failure in the U.S., it played for a year in England and Rome, and a year and a half in France.

 The film rights reverted to Hitchcock following its initial release.
-It was little shown for nearly 30 years, other than a showing on NBC's Saturday Night at the Movies network television broadcast in the early 1960s, though there were some theatrical exhibition in 1963.
+It was little shown for nearly 30 years, other than a showing on NBC Saturday Night at the Movies network television broadcast in the early 1960s, though there were some theatrical exhibition in 1963.
 After protracted negotiations with the Hitchcock estate, Universal Pictures reissued it in 1983, along with Rear Window, Vertigo, and The Man Who Knew Too Much, which in turn led to VHS and eventually DVD and Blu-ray versions for the home video market.